holistics/dbml/dbml-homepage/docs/home/README.md

 ## Benefits

 DBML is born to solve the frustrations of developers working on large, complex software projects:
-* Do not get a big picture of entire project's database structure
+* Difficulty building up a mental "big picture" of an entire project's database structure
-* Don't understand some tables and what their fields mean, and which feature are they related to;
+* Trouble understanding tables and what their fields mean, and which feature are they related to;
-* Existing ER diagram or SQL DDL code is hard to read, and usually outdated.
+* The existing ER diagram and/or SQL DDL code is poorly written and hard to read (and usually outdated).

-Our recommended best practices is to have a `database.dbml` file in your root repository _(similar to other config files like `packages.json` or `README.md`)_
+Our recommended best practices is to have a `database.dbml` file in your root repository _(similar to other config and/or boilerplate files, eg. `packages.json` or `README.md`)_

 ```
 .